mnicholas2019/M202A/README.md

 ## Approach
 Input data will be recorded from the microphone and 6-axis intertial measurement unit (IMU) in the eSense device, and IMU in the wrist band.
 Traditional signal procesing approaches, including a  complementary/Kalman filter, will be implemented.
 Filtered data will be used to train a Convolutional Neural Network (CNN) for activity classification.
 A method of storing user activity data will also be implemented, allowing data analysis such as activity frequency and temporal patterns.

+## Past Work
+There are a number of published studies which we can draw from and implement into our final product.
+Specifically, a lot of research has been put into the best methods for acitivity classifications using IMU data from various sensors.
+For instance, we will draw heavily from "A Comprehensive Study of Activity Recognition Using Accelerometers", a study carried out by the University of Bristol.
+We will use this study to help determine the optimal sampling frequency from our imu, which algorithms work best for acitivity classification, determine the window size of our input, etc.

+We will expand upon this work by attempting to improve activity classification accuracy by combining data from a combination of sensors.
+Multiple imu sensors (smartwatch and eSense earable imu), heart rate data (from smartwatch), and audio data (eSense earable) will be inputs into our Convolutional Neural Network that will classify activities.
+Additionally, we seek to explore the feasability of real time activity classification via an Android App using TensorFlow light.

 ## Deliverables
 * Trained CNN with sufficient accuracy in classifying several similar activities using filtered IMU/audio data
 * Android Application with real-time activity classification